Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 2:** will return rows where duration contains "2014/06/01" and "2014/06/02"
+**Example 2:** search for rows where duration contains "2014/06/01" and "2014/06/02"

 .. code-block:: sql